 - spacial confusion

+It should be obvious why a pilot with vertigo is an extremely bad thing.
+And this is all just about how alcohol affects a pilot professionally.
+We’re not even getting into the ways alcohol and drug addiction affects people in their everyday lives.
+It’s already well-known that alcoholism can tear people’s lives apart, and problems on the job are only a very small part of that.
 If there’s a good thing to be said about how alcoholism affects pilots, it’s that it doesn’t often progress to the point that drunk pilots are putting passenger lives in danger.
 Flight crews are trained to look for signs of intoxication, and will definitely report a problem to ensure a drunk pilot cannot fly the plane – after all, it’s their lives at risk as well.

 Pilots Drinking is Not a Recent Thing